gerrysaporito/ticketing-microservices/README.md

 ## Features 🧩
 This app has the following functionalities:
 - Sign in/up
-- Add a ticket
+- Add a ticket to the marketplace (seller)
-- Add ticket to cart (and mark it 'reserved' for 15 min)
+- Add ticket to cart (buyer) and mark it 'reserved' for 15 min
 - Create order from cart
 - Checkout & pay for order